20 great shopping towns

 What to do nearby: Bicycle or skate on the Trout Run Trail, paddle or fish in the Upper Iowa River, visit Vesterheim-Norwegian American Museum.

-During the holidays, go to Norwegian Christmas Celebration, Dec.
-2.
+During the holidays, go to Norwegian Christmas Celebration, the first weekend of December.

 Edina, Minn.
 The shops in the 50th & France district in this Minneapolis suburb on the southwest border of Minneapolis is pretty much all upscale.